Nitrate Pollution Awareness Week, July 26-August 1, 2026 Tip Sheet

 Dead zones, fish kills and other damage to the environment

-In aquatic ecosystems, nitrate can have disastrous impacts, including the creation of harmful algal blooms, fish kills and dead zones—including the large dead zone in the Gulf of Mexico.
+In aquatic ecosystems, nitrate can have disastrous impacts, including the creation of harmful algal blooms (HABs), fish kills and dead zones—including the large dead zone in the Gulf of Mexico.

-Advocates seek policies and practice that reduce pollution
+Advocates seek policies and practices that reduce pollution

 Clean water advocates are urging policymakers at the federal, state and local levels to make clean water a priority by supporting policies that reduce nitrate pollution.
-Policy solutions including funding and incentivizing agricultural practices that reduce pollution, establishing numeric nutrient limits, increasing support for private-well monitoring and cleanup and reducing pollution at its source rather than shifting costs to taxpayers.
+Policy solutions include funding and incentivizing agricultural practices that reduce pollution, prioritizing natural solutions such as wetlands, increasing support for private-well monitoring and cleanup and reducing pollution at its source rather than shifting costs to taxpayers.
+The Farm Bill debate currently unfolding in Congress presents opportunities to invest in these solutions nationwide.

 Volunteers monitor local waterways to measure threat level